SanjeevaRDodlapati/QeMLflow/reports/final/comprehensive_testing_final_report.md

-# ChemML Comprehensive Testing Report
+# QeMLflow Comprehensive Testing Report
 Generated on: June 16, 2025

 ## Executive Summary

-**ChemML has been successfully validated and is now production-ready!**
+**QeMLflow has been successfully validated and is now production-ready!**

-Through systematic testing and validation, we have transformed ChemML from a non-functional codebase (0% working) to a fully operational chemical machine learning framework with excellent performance across all major functionality areas.
+Through systematic testing and validation, we have transformed QeMLflow from a non-functional codebase (0% working) to a fully operational chemical machine learning framework with excellent performance across all major functionality areas.

 ## Test Results Overview